Heath Cobblers

+In Finland, Heath Cobblers has been considered a masterpiece of dramatic literature, which has also been translated into more than ten languages.
 As many as three film adaptations have also been made on the basis of the Heath Cobblers, The Village Shoemakers in 1923, and other adaptations in 1938 and 1957.

 Synopsis

 Act One

 The story begins with Topias the master cobbler and his irritable wife Martta, who, in their greed, want to marry off their underage and slightly dim son, Esko.
 They’re in a hurry, since an old will states that the inheritance will be given to the first to marry.
 It seems that their orphaned neighbour Jaana, whose father Niko ran off to sea, and who has been raised in Topias's house, might beat them to it, as she has fallen in love with Kristo, a young blacksmith, and the beneficiary of the will.

 The inheritance will be given to the person who marries first.
 Martta cannot stand Kristo and she is very demanding towards Jaana, and out of avarice tries to prevent the marriage between the young couple.
 To Martta's delight, the talks between Topias and the householder Karri in the Halfway House Inn result in Esko being sent to propose to Karri's lovely daughter, Kreeta.

 The village cantor Sepeteus comes to sign the document authorising Esko's marriage licence, and even though he knows the background to the matter and states his view, he eventually signs it.
 The unlettered Esko also wants to make his mark on the document, which of course leads to a conflict.
 Mikko Vilkastus, who is more conniving than Esko, goes with him to speak on the simpleton's behalf.
 As a subplot Esko's alcoholic brother Iivari is sent in turn to the town of Hämeenlinna to buy various things for the celebration of Esko and Kreeta's arrival.